-28 EBA Guidelines on outsourcing arrangements (EBA/GL/2019/02) of 25 February 2019.
+35 EBA Guidelines on outsourcing arrangements (EBA/GL/2019/02) of 25 February 2019.

-- mismatch between expenses and revenue related to the reduced demand for services from the group's legal entities, but with constant fixed overheads for the service provider. - 51.
-Therefore, it is important that risks to the financial resilience of the relevant UIG service providers are comprehensively understood, and properly mitigated, in particular, by maintaining adequate and readily available liquid resources (OCIR financial resources). - 52.
+- delay of the service recipients in fulfilling their payment obligations related to the services provision during stress, resolution and related restructuring; - internal frictions that can arise in resolution, whereby financial resources are otherwise available within the group but cannot be accessed in a timely manner by the service providers; - mismatch between expenses and revenue related to the reduced demand for services from the group's legal entities, but with constant fixed overheads for the service provider. - 52.
+Therefore, it is important that risks to the financial resilience of the relevant UIG service providers are comprehensively understood, and properly mitigated, in particular, by maintaining adequate and readily available liquid resources (OCIR financial resources). - 53.
 The expectation on financial resilience of UIG service providers is relevant with respect to both SPE and MPE strategies.
-However, in identifying the risks to financial resilience and putting in place appropriate mitigating actions, banks are expected to take into account the resolution strategy29 and tool(s) planned to be applied in the respective cases.
+However, in identifying the risks to financial resilience and putting in place appropriate mitigating actions, banks are expected to take into account the resolution strategy36 and tool(s) planned to be applied in the respective cases.